s-celles/xc8plusplus/docs/api.md

 The xc8plusplus package provides both CLI and programmatic APIs for C++ to C transpilation targeting Microchip's XC8 compiler.

+!!! warning "Development Status"
+    This project is currently in active development.
+APIs may change between versions.

+!!! info "AI-Generated Content Notice"
+    A significant portion of this project's content (including code, documentation, and examples) has been generated using AI assistance.
+Please review all code and documentation carefully before use in production environments.
+We recommend thorough testing and validation of any AI-generated components.

+!!! note "Unofficial Project"
+    This is an unofficial, community-driven project and is not affiliated with, endorsed by, or supported by Microchip Technology Inc. The XC8 compiler and PIC microcontrollers are products of Microchip Technology Inc.

 ## Installation

 ```bash